bhtz/microscope/readme.md

     docker-compose up

 Create the following Backend As A Service stack :
 * Postgres 12 (Database)
 * Hasura (Events & GraphQL Engine)
 * Microscope (Identity, Storage, remote configs, analytics)

+Navigate to [http://localhost:5000/](http://localhost:5000/) and enjoy your backend as a service experience !

 SETTINGS
 --------